Friday, August 23, 2019

 Today, the corporate campus in Louisville, on Dixie Highway just south of West Broadway, houses only offices and bottling.
 Distillation and maturation happen elsewhere.
 In Owsley Brown's youth (he was born in 1942), everything was done at Dixie Highway, and Brown-Forman's plant was right next door to a huge Philip-Morris cigarette factory.

 Mr. Brown told me he enjoyed his childhood visits to the distillery.
 He described them as "magical."
 He recalled the musical cacophony of the bottling line, and how the women who worked there always made a fuss over him.
 (Bottling line staff in those days were mostly women.)
-And he remembered the smell, the aroma of the whiskey mingling with the tobacco scents from next door.
+And he remembered the smell, the aroma of the whiskey mingling with the tobacco scents from Philip-Morris next door.

 Since Owsley Brown died in 2011, we can't ask him if this candle brings back any happy childhood memories, or if it is more in tune with my decadent adult pursuits.
 I guess we'll never know.